Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Virtual and face-to-face paper presentations:

-The length of the paper presentations must not be more than 20 minutes.
+The paper presentations must be no more than 20 minutes long.
 After the presentation, question time will be allowed.

 Poster presentations: